Agency's use-of-force policy is consistent with the AGO model policy:

 Why agency's use-of force policy departs from the AGO model policy:

-1. Our use of force policies are consistent with RCW 10.120.020 because we adopted the statute language into our use of force policy.
+1. Our use of force policies are consistent with RCW 10.120.020 as we adopted the statute language into our use of force policies.

 2. The Port of Seattle Police Department utilized Lexipol for our department policy manual.
-Lexipol provided language to be used consistent with the model policy provided by the attorney general’s office.
+Lexipol Updates provided language to compliment custom content that maintains consistency with the model use of force policy provided by the WA State Attorney General’s Office.

 3. The Port of Seattle Police Department is nationally accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 Our policies meet or exceed the standards of national best practices in law enforcement.

-4. The Port of Seattle Police Department has had legal review the updated changes for 2023 to ensure consistency is maintained with the model policy provided to ensure compliance.
+4. The Port of Seattle Police Department has completed legal review of the policy changes updated within 2024 Manual Update to both ensure consistency is maintained with the model policy and to ensure compliance with RCW’s.

-1. Our use of force policies are consistent with RCW 10.120.020 because we adopted the statute language into our use of force policy.
+1. Our use of force policies are consistent with RCW 10.120.020 as we adopted the statute language into our use of force policies.

 2. The Port of Seattle Police Department utilized Lexipol for our department policy manual.
-Lexipol provided language to be used consistent with the model policy provided by the attorney general’s office.
+Lexipol Updates provided language to compliment custom content that maintains consistency with the model use of force policy provided by the WA State Attorney General’s Office.

 3. The Port of Seattle Police Department is nationally accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 Our policies meet or exceed the standards of national best practices in law enforcement.